Skip to main content

 History of Cure Violence

+The NYC Health Department (NYC DOHMH) has been employing non-enforcement based strategies to reduce violence in the city for over a decade.
+In 2011, then-Council Speaker Christine Quinn created an anti-gun violence task force involving community leaders, which identified a promising program operating in Chicago called CeaseFire.
 CeaseFire, now known as Cure Violence, defines violence as a public health issue and seeks to treat it like an infectious disease.
-Cure Violence takes an evidence-based, public health approach to gun violence by attempting to detect and interrupt conflicts before they escalate, identify and treat high risk individuals (those most likely to commit gun violence and/or become victims of a shooting), and change social norms.
+Cure Violence takes an evidence-based, public health approach to gun violence by attempting to detect and interrupt conflicts before they escalate, identify and treat high risk individuals (those most likely to commit and/or be victimized by gun violence), and change social norms.

 To accomplish these goals, the program employs “outreach workers” and “violence interrupters” from the local community, many of whom have been formerly incarcerated or once belonged to a street gang.
 Workers canvas their neighborhoods to stay aware of potential conflicts, as well as leverage their existing social networks and community knowledge, in order to de-escalate conflicts between individuals before they lead to gun violence.
 They engage with at-risk individuals, as well as the overall community, working to discourage and denormalize violence.